Unturned3/Microdot/wiki/1_intro/1_prereq.md

 A lot of jargon is used throughout the documentation.
-If there are terms or concepts that you don't know about, please consult Google and make sure that you understand them before moving on, or else you might get stuck later because you missed something out previously.
+If there are terms or concepts that you don't know about, please consult Google and make sure that you understand them before moving on, or else you might get stuck later because you missed something.

-Many people on the internet has already explained certain important concepts that we will be working with; So instead of reinventing the wheel and rewriting what others have wrote, I will put links to them in the documentation.
+Many resources on the internet has already explained certain important concepts that we will be working with; So instead of reinventing the wheel and rewriting what others have wrote, I will put links to them in the documentation.